Ask Pauline a Question

 Pauline Hatch

 The short answer is yes, you can pay rent with some credit cards.
 But is it worth it?
 Sometimes the fees or third-party charges can negate any benefits of paying by credit.
-Let’s take a look at what services allow rental payments, the charges involved and the pros and cons.
+Let’s take a deeper look at what services allow rental payments, the charges involved and the pros and cons.

-In Australia, you probably won’t be able to pay rent directly to your landlord unless they have a credit card processor.
+When renting in Australia, you probably won’t be able to pay rent directly to your landlord unless they have a credit card processor.
 Even then, you’ll likely pay a credit card transaction fee, although you might also earn rewards.
 Are the points worth it?
 Let’s first look at the payment options available.

 Citi PayAll